wandb/weave/weave/docs/ClickhouseCallsQueryPerformanceAnalysis.md

 ```

 ### 6.1.1.
 General Principles
+TODO: Describe the general pattern for how this will work

 ### 6.1.2.
 Dynamic Queries
+TODO: Describe how to integrate the above dynamic queries

 ### 6.1.3.
 Joins
+TODO: Describe how to integrate joining in feedback

 ## 6.2.
 Column Sub-Selection
+TODO: Describe how to implement and the benefits of top-level column sub selection.

 ## 6.3.
 Async Inserts
+TODO: Describe the benefits of async inserts and how to implement

 ## 6.4.
 Indexing Strategies and Id Structure
+TODO: Revisit and better understand ID Structures / Projections
+TODO: Revise statements, assumptions, and conclusions in this document based on the incorrect assumption of "granule fragmentation".
+A deeper read indicates that this is not the case - rather that an entire part is completely ordered.